AshishS2407/Food-and-Drinks-Menu-App/README.md

-# 🍽️ **Menu Manager App** 🍽️
+# 🍽️ **Food & Drinks Menu App** 🍽️

 **📄 PROJECT OVERVIEW**

-The **Menu Manager App** is a platform that allows users to create, manage, and add items to restaurant menus.
+The **Food & Drinks Menu App** is a platform that allows users to create, manage, and add items to restaurant menus.
 Admins can view, add, and delete menus and items.
 The app is built with **React** for the frontend and a mock API backend using **json-server** to serve data.

 ---